Rostelecom

-Rostelecom is Russia’s largest provider of digital services for a wide variety of consumers, households, private businesses, government and municipal authorities, and other telecom providers.
+Rostelecom (Ростелеком) is Russia's largest provider of digital services for a wide variety of consumers, households, private businesses, government and municipal authorities, and other telecom providers.

-Rostelecom interconnects all local public operators’ networks into a single national network for long-distance service.
-In other words, if one makes a long-distance call or originates Internet contact to or from Russia, it is likely that Rostelecom is providing part of the service.
+Rostelecom interconnects all local public operators' networks into a single national network for long-distance service.
+In other words, if one makes a long-distance call or originates Internet contact to or from Russia, Rostelecom is likely providing part of the service.
 The company's stock trades primarily on the Moscow Exchange.

 History

-Prior to 1990, responsibility for the provision of telecommunications services lie at the Ministry of Communications of the USSR.
-On June 26, 1990, the Ministry of Communications of the USSR established a state-owned joint-stock company Sovtelekom, which was given the rights to operate the telecommunications network of the USSR.
-On December 30, 1992, by order of the State Property Committee of Russia, a state-owned enterprise Rostelecom, which consisted of 20 state long-distance and international calls, as well as communication equipment Intertelekom was organized.
+Before 1990, the Ministry of Communications of the USSR provided telecommunications services.
+On 26 June 1990, the Ministry established a state-owned joint-stock company, Sovtelekom, which obtained the rights to operate the USSR's telecommunications network.
+On 30 December 1992, by order of the State Property Committee of Russia, a state-owned enterprise, Rostelecom, was established.
+It consisted of 20 state-owned long-distance and international call lines, as well as Intertelekom communication equipment.

-Throughout the 1990s, the company which was part of Svyazinvest, was the sole long-distance operator in Russia.
-Alongside it, local companies operated in the different regions of Russia under the umbrella of Svyazinvest while Rostelecom connected between their networks.
-In 2001, these companies were merged to form a number of regional incumbent telecommunications operators: CentreTelecom, SibirTelecom, Dalsvyaz, Uralsvyazinform, VolgaTelecom, North-West Telecom, Southern Telecommunications Company and Dagsvyazinform.
-On 2011, Svyazinvest was liquidated with the regional subsidiaries merged into Rostelecom.
+Throughout the 1990s, the company, which was a part of Svyazinvest, was the sole long-distance operator in Russia.
+Alongside it, local companies operated in the different regions of Russia under the umbrella of Svyazinvest, while Rostelecom connected its networks.
+In 2001, these companies were merged to form several regional incumbent telecommunications operators: CentreTelecom, SibirTelecom, Dalsvyaz, Uralsvyazinform, VolgaTelecom, North-West Telecom, Southern Telecommunications Company, and Dagsvyazinform.
+In 2011, Svyazinvest was liquidated, with its regional subsidiaries merged into Rostelecom.
+In 2021, the company's revenue amounted to 351 billion rubles.

-On October 18, 2006 "Rostelecom" received a certificate of quality of IP-MPLS network and became the ISP backbone.
+On 18 October 2006, "Rostelecom" received a certificate of quality of IP-MPLS network and became the ISP backbone.
 In December 2006, Rostelecom and the telecommunications company KDDI in Japan under the "Transit Europe - Asia" signed an agreement to build a line of Nakhodka - Naoetsu with total bandwidth of 640 Gbit/s instead of the previous 560 Mbit/s.

+In 2023, Rostelecom stated that Chinese state-backed cyberattacks by several known advanced persistent threats were a top concern.

+Sanctions

+On 24 February 2022, in response to the Russian invasion of Ukraine, the Office of Foreign Assets Control (OFAC) of the United States Department of the Treasury imposed sanctions against Rostelecom.